The Tyburn Tree (Dark London)

 The Tyburn Tree (Dark London) is the seventeenth solo studio album by the British singer/songwriter Marc Almond.
 The album is a collaboration with the composer John Harle and was released on Harle's Sospiro Noir label on 24 February 2014.

 Background

 The Tyburn Tree (Dark London) is a song cycle about "the macabre, supernatural history of the loved and reviled city" of London and is named after the famous Tyburn Tree gallows where many criminals were hanged.
-Almond and Harle had worked together before on the latter's 2013 album Art Music, introducing Harle to what Record Collector call "a simpatico and invaluable collaborator" in Almond.
-According to the Daily Express the album was two years in the making and features a range of musical styles, "from electronic dance, to ambient music and classical".
+Almond and Harle had worked together before on the latter's 2013 album Art Music, introducing Harle to what Record Collector calls "a simpatico and invaluable collaborator" in Almond.
+According to the Daily Express, the album was two years in the making and features a range of musical styles, "from electronic dance to ambient music and classical".

-The album was released in a jewel case CD edition as well as a gatefold double vinyl edition with sleeve notes describing the backgrounds to the songs.
+The album was released in a jewel case CD edition as well as a gatefold double vinyl edition with sleeve notes describing the backgrounds of the songs.